cits5501/cits5501.github.io/assets/project/project-spec.md

     [BNF playground][bnf-playground].
 It must be in plain text which could be pasted into the BNF playground and compiled without error.

-    (If using the BNF playground to experiment with a grammar, you may find it useful to temporarily put spaces at the end of each word -- e.g. `"oven "` instead of `"oven"` -- to make commands more readable, but your submitted grammar should not include these spaces.)

 **Question 2 [4 marks]**